Financial Aid Process

 Please read and review the Financial Aid Guide for information on receiving and processing your financial aid:

-3. Contact the Financial Aid Office if you would like to reduce the loan amount on your award (please include your full name in this correspondence).
-First-time borrowers at Mount Marty University must complete the Federal Direct Loan Master Promissory Note.
-First-time borrowers also need to complete Entrance Loan Counseling.
-Parent PLUS (Parent Loans for Undergraduate Students) borrowers will need to complete a Federal Direct Parent PLUS Application and continue by completing a Master Promissory Note
+- First-time borrowers at Mount Marty University must complete the Loan Entrance Counseling and the Master Promissory Note.
+Parent PLUS (Parent Loans for Undergraduate Students) borrowers will need to complete a Federal Direct Parent PLUS Application and also a Master Promissory Note.